 - a.
 We typically will communicate with your top level of management unless you tell us otherwise. - b.
-We understand that the Transit and Parking Commission has the responsibility to oversee the strategic direction of your organization, as well as the overall accountability of the entity.
+We understand that the department's board has the responsibility to oversee the strategic direction of your organization, as well as the overall accountability of the entity.
 Management has the responsibility for achieving the objectives of the entity. - c.
 We need to know your views about your organization's objectives and strategies, and the related business risks that may result in material misstatements. - d.
 Which matters do you consider warrant particular attention during the audit, and are there any areas where you request additional procedures to be undertaken? - e.
 Have you had any significant communications with regulators or grantor agencies? - f.
-Are there other matters that you believe are relevant to the audit of the financial statements or the federal or state awards?
+Are there other matters that you believe are relevant to the audit of the financial statements?

-Also, is there anything that we need to know about the attitudes, awareness, and actions of transit concerning:
+Also, is there anything that we need to know about the attitudes, awareness, and actions of the Hospital concerning:

 - a.
-The transit's internal control and its importance in the entity, including how those charged with governance oversee the effectiveness of internal control? - b.
+The department's internal control and its importance in the entity, including how those charged with governance oversee the effectiveness of internal control? - b.
 The detection or the possibility of fraud?